nuxtclub/supabase/README.md

 Using $supabase you can access to the SupabaseClient object of the [Supabase Client for JavaScript](https://supabase.io/docs/reference/javascript/supabase-client).

+### Shortcuts

+This module also inject $supaAuth & $supaStorage that are nothing more than a shorcut for $supabase.auth and $supabase.storage.

 ## Examples

 ### Fetching data